Privacy

 We will give you a more detailed explanation when we need to, for example when we collect information from you because you are involved in a hearing, or when you register with us.

 We are accredited to international information security standards and are Cyber Essential Plus certified, which means that we keep your information safe and secure.
-We also adhere to the NHS Toolkit which is a set of requirements for organisations who manage NHS data.
+We also adhere to the ICO Accountability Framework [Link to https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/accountability-and-governance/accountability-framework/] which is a standard to measure organisations’ compliance with Data Protection Law.

-The way in which we process personal data is governed by data protection law, which is primarily the UK General Data Protection Regulation (“UK GDPR”) and the Data Protection Act 2018 (“DPA”).
+The way in which we process personal data is governed by data protection law, which is primarily the UK General Data Protection Regulation (“UK GDPR”), the Data Protection Act 2018 (“DPA”) and the Data Use and Access Act 2025 (“DUAA”).

-The following terms are defined by the UK GDPR and the DPA.
+The following terms are defined by the UK GDPR, the DPA and DUAA.

 By personal data, we mean information relating to a living identified or identifiable person.